|Tim Roufs||extended search|

 The drummer sits anywhere in the middle, between the two teams, off to the side.
 And when he gets tired singing he throws the drum to some other singer.
 They go along fine, passing the drum back and forth.
 They'd pound the drum a week to a time like that!

-We sang different songs while we played a moccasin game, short and fast drumming songs.
+We sang a different kind of songs while we played a moccasin game, short and fast drumming songs.
 Moccasin game songs are fast drumming songs.
 And when the one guy is doing the hiding, he'll have the movements in the same time as the one singing the songs.
 We don't have different songs for winning or losing, there are just different songs in general.
 When they get tired of one song they sing another song, and they keep going like that.
 There are three, four different songs that they'll sing to a game.
 They change songs themselves.
 And when a team has lost the chance of hiding that marked ball, then they're done both hiding and singing.
 That reverses either way.

 Every time they stop drumming, somebody's losing.
 When you hear the drum stop often you know that's a rough game.
 When the drum stops you know the players are in a tight game.
 Short songs mean that its a tight game.
 When it would stop, a lot of the womenfolk would say, "Are they pegging?
 Let's go see the men.
 Let's see who is winning."
 If they hear that drum pound a little while, then pound a little while, they'd say, "By Gosh that's a hard game.
 Let's go see who's got the most presents."
 When they hear that, the way they go.